Just Dropped In (To See What Condition My Condition Was In)

 But Miller — who was born in Utah as Henry Ned Miller on April 12, 1925 — never enjoyed the limelight.
 He did little touring to support “From a Jack to a King,” and he often suffered stage fright.
 He would sometimes ask friends to perform under his name, and he eventually stopped performing altogether because of his shyness.
 He stopped recording in 1970, relieved to be out of the music business.

 Another popular song that Miller wrote was “Dark Moon,” which has been recorded by Gale Storm, Chris Isaak, and Bing Crosby.
-Below is Isaac’s version of “Dark Moon,” which he released in 1993 as a single.
+Isaac’s version of “Dark Moon” was released in 1993 as a single.
 The song later appeared on the album Best of Chris Isaak (2006).

 Because of Miller’s preference for avoiding the spotlight, it seems fitting that his death was announced to the public nearly two months after he passed away on March 18, 2016.
 But we are lucky that for a period this shy man shared a little of himself with us.